 Some of the most common negligent actions by drivers include speeding, failure to obey a traffic signal, following too closely, failure to signal, or failure to avoid an accident.
 You do not have to receive a traffic violation to be found negligent in an accident.
 It is helpful to hire an experienced Atlanta accident attorney as soon as possible following the accident.
 Your Atlanta Car Accident Attorney is your advocate and will work to protect your rights and prove your case.

 You may be entitled to compensation for your damages, which could include medical treatment, lost wages, money for pain and suffering, and more.
 You can get reimbursed for your injuries even if you were partly to blame for the crash.
-Contact our legal team at The Bader Law Firm for a free case review today.
+Contact our legal team at Bader Scott Injury Lawyers for a free case review today.

 Seth Bader is an Auto accident, Workers Compensation and Personal Injury Attorney who practices in Atlanta, Rome, Savannah, Norcross, Carrollton, Georgia.
 He graduated from Florida State University College of Law, and has been practicing law for 14 years.
 Seth Bader believes in fighting for the injured.
 Learn more about his experience by clicking here.